vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 - The time complexity of DFS actually depends on the data structure being used to represent the graph.

 ##### Graph representation as adjacency list
-- Each node maintains a list of all its adjacent edges within a list.
+- Each listNode maintains a list of all its adjacent edges within a list.
 - If we assume that there are ```V number of nodes``` and ```E number of edges``` in the graph.
-- For each node, we discover all its neighbors by traversing its adjacency list just once in linear time.
+- For each listNode, we discover all its neighbors by traversing its adjacency list just once in linear time.
 - Directed graph - For a directed graph, the sum of the sizes of the adjacency lists of all the nodes is E. So, the time complexity in this case is ```O(V) + O(E) = O(V + E)```
 - Undirected graph - For an undirected graph, each edge appears twice.
 Once in the adjacency list of either end of the edge.
 The time complexity for this case will be ```O(V) + O (2E) ~ O(V + E)```.

 ##### Graph representation as an adjacency matrix (v x v matrix)
-- Each node maintains a list of all its adjacent edges within an array.
+- Each listNode maintains a list of all its adjacent edges within an array.
-- Each row in the adjacency matrix corresponds to a node in the graph and that row stores information about the edges emerging from the node.
+- Each row in the adjacency matrix corresponds to a listNode in the graph and that row stores information about the edges emerging from the listNode.
 - We traverse the entire row of length V in the matrix to discover all its outgoing edges.
 - Hence, the time complexity of DFS in this case is ```O(V * V) = O(V^2)```.

 Space Complexity
-- Since we are maintaining a stack to keep track of the last visited node in worst case, the stack could take upto the size of the nodes (or vertices) in the graph.
+- Since we are maintaining a stack to keep track of the last visited listNode in worst case, the stack could take upto the size of the nodes (or vertices) in the graph.
 - Hence, the space complexity is O(V).

 #### Complexity Analysis of Breadth First Search